At Home with Ulla Salzgeber

 “No, this kind of riding I learnt in the last ten/twelve years.
 The older you get, the more you learn, you are never finished learning.
 My first Grand Prix horse I had ready when I was thirty, and then I rode my first Grand Prix, so I haven’t been riding Grand Prix so long.
 With my first horse I had to try a lot of things to get him ready.
 I’d never ridden the test before, I did not know how to ride piaffe and passage – so he had to learn, and I had to try.
 Doing this work, I found when I rode him a bit longer that he became very relaxed, so I started riding all the horses very deep, then I take them up again, some horses are very good to work half high, some very high, and some you can work better when they are deeper.”

 “They have to get more muscles and the back has to get strong.
 If you take a young horse up you can put too much weight on the back and the hindquarters.
-They have to go a little bit more round, but without falling on the forelegs.
-The trouble is you can’t put all of this into a microphone, you have to ride it.
+They have to go a little bit more round, but without falling on the forehand.
+You have to ride it.
 People are always asking, how can you educate a horse?
 You can’t explain… that becomes too much theory.
 Every horse is different, you cannot say, I educate every horse like this, every horse is different, every horse gets another education in my stable.
-I ride Rusty very differently to Wallstreet – these two horses are totally different, then my stallion, World Magic, he is totally different again.
-Rusty is ready with everything, he needs only gymnastic exercises every day, Wallstreet has to get a bit more education because he was out of the sport for nearly two years.
-The stallion has to learn the Grand Prix, and he is totally different to the other two.”
+Rusty is ready with everything, he needs only gymnastic exercises every day, He is totally different to the other two horses I ride.”

 You don’t take much notice of blood lines, more movement and character?